Jcasanova1990/Bookmarks/readme.md

 # Step 3 npm run client
 # step 4 npm run start

-here you can add,create or edit bookmarks
+here you can add,create or edit users and bookmarks

                                                 ----Important----
 "This Mern app uses bcryptjs instead of bcrypt change according to user standard.